bgpedersen/json-server-with-data/README.md

 ---

-Quickly get up and running with JSON API server filled with flexible data.
+Get up and running with pre-filled JSON API server

 ## 📝 Table of Contents